 - Flossing: Using about 18 inches of floss, wind most of it around the middle finger of one hand, and wind a small piece around the middle finger of the other hand.
 Unwind fresh floss as you move from tooth to tooth.
-Slide the floss all the way up and down between each tooth, and curve it into a C-shape at the gum line so it slides between the teeth and gums.2 If you’re still experiencing gingivitis symptoms, it’s time to visit your dentist and hygienist.
+Slide the floss all the way up and down between each tooth, and curve it into a C-shape at the gum line so it slides between the teeth and gums.
+If you’re still experiencing gingivitis symptoms, you should make an appointment to visit your dentist and hygienist.

 - Have your teeth professionally cleaned.
 A cleaning by your hygienist is the first big step in the treatment of gingivitis.
 Your hygienist can remove significantly more plaque build-up than you can remove on your own.
 Hygienists and dentists are also specifically trained to identify the early signs and symptoms of gingivitis to help you get ahead of any issues.

 When it comes to treating gingivitis at home, your best strategy for eliminating the plaque that causes gingivitis is to implement a comprehensive oral hygiene routine using a variety of products that complement one another.
+This includes removing plaque in 2 ways — using a toothpaste and mouthwash with FDA approved anti-bacterial agents along with physical removal via a toothbrush and floss.
 Each of these products has its own important job in reducing plaque.
 This is where Crest can really help.
 A Crest Pro-Health regimen that includes Crest® PRO-HEALTH® Advanced Toothpaste, Crest® PRO-HEALTH® Multi-Protection Mouthwash, Oral-B® Black 7000 electric toothbrush and Oral-B Glide® PRO-HEALTH Clinical Protection Floss is one such combination of products.
 You may want to consider the breakthrough daily 2-step system, Crest® PRO-HEALTH® [HD]™, which provides gingivitis protection, in addition to noticeable whitening benefits.*